marksteele/sls-rszr/README.md

 ## WARNING

 Use at your own risk.
 Also, this is something of a prototype and thus functionality is limited.
+There is no error handling of any kind, and my JS coding skills are definitely sub-par.

 Apply due diligence when deploying and modify to taste.